Choosing Best Appliances for your Rental Property

 When you’re buying a condo or apartment, the stoves, clothes washers, and dishwashers may have outlived their usefulness and are becoming a liability or perhaps hazardous.

-When you the owner or property manager choose to upgrade the appliances, it makes the unit rentable at a higher rate to better prospective tenants.
-It’s surprising that some tenants are so sensitive to the appearance, type and quality of the appliances in the kitchen and laundry room, and that’s exactly why upgrades work.
+When you upgrade your rental appliances, it makes units rentable at a higher rate to better prospective tenants.
+It’s surprising that some tenants are so sensitive to the appearance, type and quality of the appliances in the kitchen and laundry room, yet that’s exactly why upgrades work so well for attracting new, better quality renters.

 Plan Your Appliance Purchase

-But before you start shopping, think about your tenant’s lifestyle, how many people will occupy the apartment/condo, and what features are not commonly offered in comparable rentals.
-With appliances with extra benefits and a cool appearance, renters will want your unit instead of comparable units available.
-The apartment renters search will stop when they see your apartment.
+Before you start shopping, think about your tenant’s lifestyle, how many people will occupy the apartment/condo, and what features are not commonly offered in comparable rentals.

-Believe it, because for them, it’s all about comfort and convenience.
+It’s all about comfort and convenience for renters.
 The home is a place where stressed out workers who commute want to come home to a place they like and feel good in.
 For instance, having a stackable washer/dryer in the apartment unit might be considered a big bonus.
 No one likes public laundry rooms.
 Help your renter avoid pain.

 The Kitchen as the Heart of the Home